 Scammer.
 Scam-artist.
 Connoisseur of the Scam.
 Zé art of zé scam.
 No matter how you slice and dice it, the fact remains the same.
 If it seems to be too good to be true, it usually is.

 Here’s the deal, kids.
-In this industry, we’re all going to be victim of the attempted scam.
-Granted, some of them are miserable excuses of an attempt and can hardly be considered “scamworthy” but once in a while, every so often you get the diamond in the rough.
+In this industry, we’re all going to be victims of the attempted scam.
+Granted, some of them are miserable excuses of an attempt and can hardly be considered “scam worthy” but once in a while, every so often you get the diamond in the rough.
 The one that either almost gets you, or (god forbid) actually does.

 “I’m going to take care of you”